LongpanZhou/BrainRot-GPT/README.md

 > [!IMPORTANT]
 > *If you like this project, or find this project helpful, please give me a star.
 Thank you!* <br/><br/>
 > The original training was done on 4 × H100 80GB GPUs.
 With DDP enabled, it roughly takes about 12 hours to complete training. <br/>
-> You can run the model with less powerful setup, but since this project is not yet done there is no weights realeased. <br/>
+> You can run the model with less powerful setup, but since this project is not yet done there is no weights released. <br/>

 > [!NOTE]
 > If you have any questions or suggestions, please feel free to open an issue or pull request. <br/>
-> This project covers useful infomrations about a self implemented GPT model <br/>
+> This project covers useful information about a self implemented GPT model <br/>

 ## Structure
 - `fineweb_dataset.py` — Downloads the FineWeb dataset from HuggingFace, splits it, and encodes it into binary format
 - `dataloader.py` — Implements a Dataset class for loading binary files as torch tensors
-- `model.py` — Stanard implementation of GPT model
+- `model.py` — Standard implementation of GPT model
 - `model_.py` (INCOMPLETE) — Optimized implementation of GPT model
 - `train.py` — Handles model training, including optimization and checkpointing
 - `eval.py` (INCOMPLETE) — Loads a trained model and generates sample outputs for evaluation